pygame/pygame/docs/reST/ref/freetype.rst

    | :sg:`Font(file, size=0, font_index=0, resolution=0, ucs4=False) -> Font`

-   Argument *file* can be either a string representing the font's filename, a file-like object containing the font, or None; if None, the default, Pygame, font is used.
+   Argument *file* can be either a string representing the font's filename, a file-like object containing the font, or None; if None, a default, Pygame, font is used.

    .. _freetype-font-size-argument: